 - Enfant Terrible: Wadatsumi.
 Rude and violent, yet quite cute.
 Subverted that they are pulling a Grand Theft Me on a young child, so however Wadatsumi's real body looks like is still a mystery.

-- It Was with You All Along: Cocteau, the Ridiculously Cute Critter owl that acts as Athena's messenger to Shura, actually is the Sleep-Mode Size of Gemini Saga and only returned to his true from once Shura is in mortal peril.
+- It Was with You All Along: Cocteau, the owl that acts as Athena's messenger to Shura, actually is the Sleep-Mode Size of Gemini Saga and only returned to his true form once Shura is in mortal peril.

-- It seems now that there is a parallel world plot where the Gold Saints had to face the threat of the Big Man Zeus himself, reincarnated in Aiolia since he could manipulate lightning and win the war against the Titans (incidentally tying into Episode G)...
+- It seems now that there is a parallel world plot where the Gold Saints had to face the threat of Zeus himself, reincarnated in Aiolia since he could manipulate lightning and win the war against the Titans (incidentally tying into Episode G)...
 Which marked him as a fit recipient.
-And Aiolos had to kill him, while his little brother held him in check, like Shun did to Hades.
+And Aiolos had to kill him, while his little brother held him in check like Shun did to Hades.
 That would explain why Aiolos got so jaded...

 - Master Swordsman: The Gladiators.